cdxcore.subdir#

 • '~' for home directory.

 • '!' for system default temp directory.
+Note that outside any administator imposed policies, sub directories of ! are permanent.

 The directory name may also contain a formatting string for defining ext on the fly: for example use "!/test;*.bin" to specify a directory "test" in the user’s temp directory with extension "bin".